jnhthomp/ClassNotes/LearnWithLeon/30-JavascriptOOP/30-JavascriptOOP.md

 let taxRate = .35

 ```

 ## Functionality
 ```js
 function calculateProfit(rate, numOfHours, taxes){
   return rate * numOfHours * (1 - taxes)
 }
 ```

 ## Fusion
+What if we could fuse our data and functionality together to make it make more sense?
+Now we have data and functionality combined into a single object
+There isn't a big mess and if we want to access any of these values we can with dot notations
 ```js

 let seriousBusinessPerson = {